Have a question that is not in the list? Get in touch and we will try to answer.

 Full payment must be made two weeks before the start of your course via Flywire: https://www.flywire.com/pay/ec...

 If you are paying from a UK bank account, please contact us for our account details.

 - What is included in the course price?

-All learning materials, one afternoon excursion to a place or cultural interest per week, Tea/coffee at morning break time, progress report and certificate of attendance, Wi-Fi, use of library materials
+All learning materials, Tea/coffee at break time, progress report and certificate of attendance, Wi-Fi, use of library materials

 - What happens if I need to cancel or postpone my course?

-If the course or accommodation is cancelled more than 31 days before the course start date, money paid will be returned minus a £100 administration fee.
+- If the course or accommodation is cancelled 30 days or more before the course start date, money paid will be returned minus a £150 administration fee

-If the course or accommodation is cancelled 30 days or less before the booked start date, the £100 deposit for the course and one week deposit for the accommodation will be charged.
-Other money paid will be returned.
+- If the course or accommodation is cancelled 29 days or less before the booked start date, the £250 deposit for the course will be charged and one week's accommodation will be charged.
+Other money paid will be returned

 Please read our Terms & Conditions

 - Will ECS Scotland help me with obtaining my visa?